-MEDD7111.
-Comparative higher education
+MEDD7111 Comparative higher education

-This module focuses on higher education reforms and compares the development of higher education systems in North America, Central and East Asia, Western and Eastern Europe.
-The students will explore histories, policies, structures and cultures of the selected regions and countries by conducting a stakeholder analysis at the macro, meso and micro-level of the national systems of higher education.
-At the macro level, the students will investigate the responses of nation-states to globalization, and explore how policies and budgets affect the changes of higher education systems.
-At the meso level, the learners will do research of institutional contexts and explore reform strategies undertaken by various types of higher education institutions, e.g. community colleges, polytechnics, teaching universities, and research universities.
+This module provides a comparative study framework for higher education reforms in North America, Central and East Asia, Western and Eastern Europe.
+Students will explore perspectives, potentials and problems of comparative higher education while conducting analyses of contextual and institutional changes in the selected regions and countries and comparing their findings with those of their peers.
+The students will engage a multi-stakeholder analysis approach by correlating transformations at the macro-, meso-, and micro-levels.
+At the macro level, the students will investigate the responses of nation-states to globalization, and explore how polices and budgets affect the changes of higher education systems.
+At the meso level, the learners will do research of institutional contexts and explore strategies undertaken by various types of higher education institutions: e.g. community colleges, polytechnics, teaching universities, and research universities.
 The impacts will be studied within the frames of path dependence, resource dependence, principal-agent relations, "glonacal" agency heuristic, and others.
-The research will move then to the comparison of academic profession in different countries and the role of individual researchers in responding to the demands in the higher education transformations.
-The students will conduct analysis of their own stakes as a key agent in shaping the changes in higher education.
-By probing a method of collaborative comparative study, the students will delve into perspectives, potentials and problems of comparative higher education as well as in higher education reforms.
+The research will move then to the studies of academic profession and the role of individual researchers in responding to the demands in the higher education transformations.
+The participants will also explore the issues of student development, outcome-based learning and diversity challenges.